 Planning And Scheduling With A Gantt Chart.
 Is There Any Better Way?

-Planning in project management has come to stay.
-And so have Gantt Charts.
-According to Dr. Ravish Kumar’s article, today’s standalone web-based software has the advantage of having critical project management features, including the Gantt Chart, readily available.
-All this is competitive ground in today’s challenging and dynamic environment.
-Just choose the right tools!
-Imagine what it was like being a project manager hundreds of years ago and trying to build the Taj Mahal or Sagrada Familia without today’s tools.
+Planning in project management is a necessity.
+And so are Gantt charts.
+According to Dr. Ravish Kumar’s article, today’s standalone web-based software has the advantage of having critical project management features, including the Gantt chart, readily available.
+Which is great in today’s challenging and dynamic work environment.
+All you need to do is choose the right tools.
+Imagine being a project manager hundreds of years ago, and trying to build the Taj Mahal or Sagrada Familia without modern tools such as planning software.

-See what’s the story with planning and scheduling with Gantt Charts and why we think it is hard to find any better solution.
+Discover the story of planning and scheduling with Gantt charts and why it's so hard to find a better solution.

-- A Gantt Chart is a horizontal bar chart that shows project management timelines, task starting and ending dates, dependencies between different tasks and general project task flow.
+- Gantt charts look like a horizontal bar chart that shows project management timelines, task starting and ending dates, dependencies between different tasks and general project task flow.

-- A Gantt Chart is a visual interpretation of the project which gives an overview of the project’s progress, timeline, and tasks.
-Consider it the visual representation of a project over its time period.
+- It is a visual interpretation of the project which gives an overview of the project’s progress, timeline, and tasks.
+They can be considered as a visual representation of a project over its entire time frame.

-There are many definitions of a Gantt Chart and you can always find the one that’s best suited to you and your business’s needs.
-All Gantt Charts definitions revolve around keywords such as “project progress”, “timeline” and “visual plans.”
-They have come to stay in the world of project planning and are constantly developing with the planning environment.
+There are many definitions of a Gantt chart and you can always find the one that’s best suited to you and your business’s needs.
+All Gantt charts definitions revolve around keywords such as “project progress”, “timeline” and “visual plans.”
+They are constantly developing with the planning environment.

-Modern Gantt Charts in Gantt Chart software are making the best of their simplicity, timeline, and visual overview, while taking the opportunity to add details about the project, project manager, the cost of the resources, and many other conditions.
-Gantt Chart software also gives the project manager the opportunity to change the Charts based on the continuous changes that are part of the regular project flow.Generally, we can say that the Gantt Chart has been and still is the easiest tool to plan your resources and projects by giving you an overview and control over the different project phases.
-Modern Gantt Charts are more convenient to handle and add information to, but the basic functionality has stayed the same since Henry Gantt’s times.
+Modern Gantt chart software is making the best of the charts' simplicity, timeline, and visual overview, while taking the opportunity to add details about the project, project manager, the cost of the resources, and many other conditions.
+Gantt chart software also gives the project manager the opportunity to change the charts based on the continuous changes that are part of the regular project flow.Generally, we can say that the Gantt chart has been and still is the easiest tool to plan your resources and projects by giving you an overview and control over the different project phases.
+Modern Gantt charts are more convenient to handle and add information to, but the basic functionality has stayed the same since Henry Gantt’s times.

-To get the most out of your Gantt Chart for project and resource planning here are some key components of a Classic Gantt Chart.
+To get the most out of your project and resource planning, here are some key components of a classic Gantt chart.

-Gantt Chart Bars as Project Tasks - projects normally consist of different tasks and the Gantt Chart is a great way to see them all in one place.
+Gantt chart bars as project tasks - projects normally consist of different tasks and the Gantt chart is a great way to see them all in one place.
 A visual overview helps you make sure that everything is in the right place on the timeline and nothing is forgotten.
-Task names are normally set on the Gantt Chart.
-Luckily, Modern Gantt Charts are made so that you can easily change the location and the length of the task bar.
+Task names are normally set on the Gantt chart.
+Luckily, modern charts are made so that you can easily change the location and the length of the task bar.

 Milestones - milestones are the little “wins” of the projects.
 They are normally at the end of the task and hold some significance for the project.
 Usually, milestones are displayed as diamond-shaped - which feels like a bonus after the completion of the task.
 TIP: Always celebrate your little “wins”.
 They help to break your project into more achievable pieces.

-- Resources - In a Classic Gantt Chart, you can add a resource to your task to see who’s responsible for the task and who’s working on it.
-In Modern Gantt Charts, there are ways to make it more visual and understandable.
-It’s not rare to use Gantt Charts for resource planning and project portfolio management, not only single project planning.
+- Resources - In a classic Gantt chart, you can add a resource to your task to see who’s responsible for the task and who’s working on it.
+In modern Gantt charts, there are ways to make it more visual and understandable.
+It’s not rare to use Gantt charts for resource planning and project portfolio management, in addition to single project planning.

 It is rare to have just one project to handle at one time.
-Modern Gantt Charts are created to have project portfolio management in mind - this means, it is actually easy to handle several projects in Gantt Charts with one view.
+Modern Gantt charts are created to have project portfolio management in mind - this means, it is actually easy to handle several projects in at one time, with one view.
 By adding multiple layers to the charts, users can see the different projects overlaid on one another, giving them a broader overview of the tasks, resources, and progress.

-There are several components that can make your life way easier with scheduling.
+There are several other components that can make scheduling easier:

 Color schemes - use it for tasks (combine tasks by colors), for projects (use different colors for different projects) or for stages of projects (red for “canceled,” green for “completed”).
 An overview of your project is one of the keys to success, and this customizable feature gives you a quick assessment of your needs and metrics.
-It is one step closer to project success!
+It'll bring you one step closer to project success.

 Custom Data Fields - customize your projects, tasks, people, and other resources by their metrics that are important for their projects.
 It could be their skills, the year when certain machinery was bought, or the name of a project manager.
 This allows for your tasks and bar graphs to handle way more information.
 You graphs are more detailed and you can then use this info in your planning and reporting.

 - Reports - sometimes not only the graph but the tables of calculation can be helpful, so you can actually calculate the hours, utilization, durations and many more.
-Just by clicking the right buttons.
-Ganttic does the work for you so you can focus on other things.
+Plus, a lot of times you can choose to even automate your reports, so you'll get them at the time interval you want.
+Let the program do the work for you, so you can focus on other things.

-We strongly suggest you try a Gantt Chart when you need to make plans involving people, resources, and different types of competencies.
-When you have a bigger project that requires dividing it into smaller tasks, it is wise to invest in Gantt-Chart software for smoother planning.
-We also have some advice on “how to choose the right Gantt-chart” software as well as our best alternatives to Excel.
+We strongly suggest you try a Gantt chart when you need to make plans involving people, resources, and different types of competencies.
+When you have a bigger project that requires dividing it into smaller tasks, it is wise to invest in Gantt chart software for smoother planning.
+We also have some advice on how to choose the right Gantt chart software as well as our recommendations for the best resource planning tools.

 3. Use your resources effectively